- Three people tested positive for tuberculosis at Fairfax County school, officials say

 - The health department has contacted 430 people who they say need to be tested

 The Fairfax County, Virginia, health department is investigating a tuberculosis outbreak at an area school after three people tested positive for the potentially fatal bacteria, officials said Thursday.

 The health department has contacted 430 people who need to be tested as a result of exposure to the three, the officials said.

-Health officials declined to say whether the three were students or teachers but said those who needed to be tested have been notified.
+Health officials declined to identify whether the three were students or teachers but said those who needed to be tested have been notified.

 They also said they did not know what strain of TB the three contracted.